salomonj11/Phase2-DDL-DML/DM.md

 #### 🧠 Insights:

-- Model **recall is low for patients under 45**, possibly due to lower prevalence or subtler signs of disease.
+- Model recall is low for patients under 45, possibly due to lower prevalence or subtler signs of disease.
-- The **Over 60** group had the best balance of recall and F1 score, making it the most effective segment for disease identification.
+- The Over 60 group had the best balance of recall and F1 score, making it the most effective segment for disease identification.
-- These results support the idea that **age-aware modeling or stratified approaches** could improve predictive reliability across populations.
+- These results support the idea that age aware modeling or stratified approaches could improve predictive reliability across populations.

 ---